nordseele/nordhat/hardware/notes.md

 ## OLED display
 ***Solder it AFTER the various connectors and standoff h8.***

-### Required modification
+### A small modification of the NHD-2.7-12864WDW3 is required if you want to want to keep the oled display very low, flush to the main board PCB.
+If you prefer not doing this modification, you will have have to mount standoffs on the display.
+This Oled display has tiny black legs under it and these legs could be in contact with the expansion header, we want to avoid that.

-You need to make a small modification to the OLED display.
-There are four little legs under the PCB of the NewHaven display.
-You need to bend two of them (bottom right and top right when you face the display).
-One of these legs could possibly be in contact with the **J2** and the other one would hide the hole **h8** thus preventing the possibility of mounting a standoff there.
-Doing this modification is very important.
+So you need to bend two of these legs (bottom right and top right when you face the display).
+If this modification is not done, one of these legs could possibly be in contact with the **J2** and the other one would hide the hole **h8** thus preventing the possibility of mounting a standoff there.

 ***Use some pliers and proceed very carefully !***